madroxdupe42/peacefulscience.org/content/prints/excerpts/when-become-human.md

 description: Exploring what paleontology, archaeology and biology tell us about when our ancestors acquired uniquely human traits.
 publishdate: 2022-03-23
 date: 2021-09-28
+partof:
+- /books/quest-historical-adam/
 headerimage:
   src: /img/2022/02/cave-painting.jpg
   credit: Cave painting from Lubang Jeriji Saléh Cave on Borneo
 ---
-Excerpt from [*In Quest of the Historical Adam: A Biblical and Scientific Exploration*](https://www.amazon.com/Quest-Historical-Adam-Scientific-Exploration/dp/080287911X) by William Lane Craig, &copy; 2021 by Eerdmans Publishers, Grand Rapids, Michigan.
+This excerpt is Chapter 11 of  [*In Quest of the Historical Adam: A Biblical and Scientific Exploration*](https://www.amazon.com/dp/080287911X) by William Lane Craig, &copy; 2021 by Eerdmans Publishers, Grand Rapids, Michigan.
 Used by permission.
 All rights reserved.
+Figure numbers were altered by removing chapter-prefix, and the title of the chapter was replaced.
 {.editor-note}

 ## Symbolic Behavior